nickyhajal/world-domination-summit/_content/foundation.md

 ### Eligibility

-Currently the “Scholarships for Real Life: program is open only to those who have attended or will be attending a World Domination Summit.
-As the program progresses, we intend to open this up to a wider audience—so check back next year if you’re not currently eligible.
+Currently the “Scholarships for Real Life" program is open only to those who have attended one of our past five WDS events.
+If this is your first year attending the World Domination Summit, you will be eligible to apply in 2017.

 <a name="selection"></a>